cowboyd/x-request.js/README.md

 The folowing options are supported in the constructor to `XRequest`:

+* *freeze*: By default, the states that are emitted by `XRequest` have been frozen with `Object.freeze()` and so are immutable in the strictest sense of the word.
+Set this option to `false` if you don't want strict immutability.
 * *observe*: a function that will be invoked every time there is a  state transition.
 It is passed the full immutable with each invocation.
 * *withCredentials:* passed directly to the underlying XHR, this says whether or